juju/docs/src/en/howto-vagrant-workflow.md

 sshuttle -r vagrant@localhost:2222 10.0.3.0/24
 ```

-**Note:** You can skip the brew install line if you already have sshuttle installed
+!!!
+Note: You can skip the brew install line if you already have sshuttle
+installed

-**Note:** sshuttle does not work under OS X 10.10 (Yosemite) due to the deprecation of ipfw in favor of pf.
+!!!
+Note: sshuttle does not work under OS X 10.10 (Yosemite) due to the
+deprecation of ipfw in favor of pf.

 When prompted for the password enter `vagrant`.

 ## Connecting to your application

-Now we are free to connect to genghis.
-Open up the Genghis running unit list and click on the Genghis host, then click on the port 80 link in the service detail.
+Now we are free to connect to Genghis.
+Open up the Genghis running unit list
+and click on the Genghis host, then click on the port 80 link in the service
+detail.

 ![](media/howto-vagrant-workflow-juju-gui-wait.png)